 The robust legal system of Cyprus which is based on both the Common Law and the EU legislation and the Cyprus’s IP Box regime can provide both safety and tax advantages to the organization that chooses Cyprus as the jurisdiction to develop and manage its IP.

 Cyprus’s Intellectual Property Tax Regime (IP Box) which is in full compliance with the recommendations of the OECD and the European Union on taxation related to intellectual property.

-The Cyprus’s IP Box Regime entails a Tax Benefit which provides for an 80% exemption of income from and gains on the sale of Qualified IPs and coupled with the 12,5% Cyprus Income Tax rate it can reduce the effective tax rate to 2.5% or less.
+The Cyprus’s IP Box Regime entails a Tax Benefit which provides for an 80% exemption of income from and gains on the sale of Qualified IPs and coupled with the 12,5% Cyprus Income Tax rate it may in some cases reduce the effective tax rate up to 2.5% .

 Qualified IP Assets

 - Orphan drug designations